How to Make Pumpkin Puree

 Here’s the best part… you only need one thing (a pumpkin!) to make pumpkin puree!
 Look for a “sugar” or “pie” pumpkin that is about 2 pounds in weight.
 Regular pumpkins used for carving aren’t great options for making pumpkin puree.
 The flesh is a bit too stringy and watery.
 But you can certainly still roast the seeds of a jack-o-lantern pumpkin.

 Clean and prep – Start by cleaning the outside of your pumpkin.
 Carefully cut in half and scrape the seeds and stringy bits out with a large spoon.

-Scrape and blend – After the pumpkin is cooked, remove from the oven and let cool.
+Scrape and blend – After the pumpkin is cooked, remove it from the oven and let cool.
 When cool, scrape the flesh from the skin of the pumpkin.
 The flesh should come off easily – if it doesn’t, it needs to roast longer.
-Discard the pumpkin skin and place the pumpkin flesh in a food processor or high powered blender and puree until smooth and creamy.
+Discard the pumpkin skin and place the pumpkin flesh in a food processor or high-powered blender and puree until smooth and creamy.

 How to Use Pumpkin Puree

 There are so many ways to use pumpkin puree!
 I honestly love using pumpkin all year round but especially during the fall season.
 I’ve got breakfast recipes, main dishes and desserts that use pumpkin.
 Pumpkin puree is also great baby food.
 You can combine it with other foods (like carrot puree, sweet potato puree, mango, apple or yogurt) or serve it straight up.

 - Pumpkin Bran Muffins

 - No Bake Pumpkin Pie Bars

 - Curried Pumpkin Soup

 - Healthy Pumpkin Bread